uber-archive/vis-academy/src/docs/graph/0-setup.md

  - ./root.js: the entry point of the app.
  - ./webpack.config.js: basic [Webpack](https://webpack.github.io/) server settings.
  - ./yarn.lock: lock file for [yarn](https://yarnpkg.com/en/).

+We also prepared the starting code for each step in case you join in the middle of the class.
+Each folder has the same structure, the only thing you need to do is to follow the steps and edit the code in `src/` folder.

 Now You can open your text editor with the following file: